Leishman leads by one midway through Byron Nelson

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LOS ANGELES, California: Australian Marc Leishman followed up his career-best 61 with a five-under-par 66 on Friday to stay atop the Byron Nelson leaderboard with a tournament-record 36-hole score of 15-under par 127.
+LOS ANGELES: Australian Marc Leishman followed up his career-best 61 with a five-under-par 66 on Friday to stay atop the Byron Nelson golf leaderboard with a tournament-record 36-hole score of 15-under par 127.

 Leishman broke the 36-hole record of 12-under 128 achieved on six prior occasions at the tournament’s former home of TPC Four Seasons, including twice by Tiger Woods and most recently by Jason Kokrak last year.